 Click on the button below to apply.

-Apply hereAbout the James Weir Foundation
+Apply hereThe James Weir Foundation

-About James George Weir (1887–1973)
+About James George Weir

-James George Weir was a Scottish industrialist and early aviator whose career bridged engineering innovation and public service.
 Beyond his business achievements, Weir was a committed philanthropist, supporting a range of charitable causes, notably in health, welfare and education, a legacy the Foundation continues today, including support for health charities and research initiatives.
+He was a proud Scot and particularly wished to support constructive Scottish institutions and their causes.

 James George Weir (1887–1973), founder of the James Weir Foundation